chunky/sb3_to_coral/README.md

-# Running SB3 developed agents on a Coral
+# Running SB3 developed agents on TFLite or Coral

 ## Introduction